 Chaos, voices, and colors absorb you totally.
 It is not uncommon to find foreigners and nuns who buy everything, as well as beggars and pickpockets.
 But Porta Portese must be breathed and lived up to comprehend it.

-Every Sunday, for a while, I took my Leica and threw myself in the middle of the most famous Roman market.
+Every Sunday, for a while, I took my camera and threw myself in the middle of the most famous Roman market.
 I tried to get into the social substratum by creating relationships with historical characters and photographing the less propitious ones, looking for a natural involvement.
 The result is a set of portraits full of color and emotions that these characters naturally emanated.

-From Anna the “queen of the stall” to Marcello the great Leica estimator, who tries to sell vintage items to the best bidder, passing for Franco who used to walk barefoot on the hot summer Roman asphalt preaching his personal faith to his customers.
+From Anna the “queen of the stall” to Marcello the great Leica brand estimator, who tries to sell vintage items to the best bidder, passing for Franco who used to walk barefoot on the hot summer Roman asphalt preaching his personal faith to his customers.

 Italy dedicates songs, poems, movies to this market (from ‘Bicycle Thieves’ to ‘Sciuscià’).
 In Porta Portese there aren’t fruit and vegetable benches, but you can find a stall with only toy helicopters and another one with only shells, beads of all shapes and colors, tiles with strangest designs, watch cases that do not exist more and fossils.

 You can really find everything: furniture and objects of all ages of course, real fleas, but also linen for house and people, used and new clothes, vinyls and CDs, books and prints, historical newspapers but also Rome soccer team shirts and underwear, dogs and cats food and wool and cotton craps (depending on seasons), watches and shoes, shells and jewelry, leather jackets and suitcases, beads and toys.
 And the list may be infinite.